 What is infertility?

-Infertility affects one in eight couples is typically defined as the inability to achieve pregnancy after one year of unprotected intercourse.
+- Infertility affects one in eight couples and is typically defined as “the inability to achieve pregnancy after one year of unprotected intercourse”.
 If you have been trying to conceive for a year or more, you should consider an infertility evaluation.
-However, if you are 35 years or older, you should begin the infertility evaluation after about six months of unprotected intercourse rather than a year, so as not to delay potentially needed treatment.
-If you have a reason to suspect an underlying problem, you should seek care earlier.
-One third (30%) of infertility can be attributed to male factors, and about one third (30%) can be attributed to female factors.
-In about 20% of cases infertility is unexplained, and the remaining 10% of infertility is caused by a combination of problems in both partners.
+For those patients over the age of 35 you should begin the infertility evaluation after six months of unprotected intercourse so as not to delay potential treatment.

 What are some common problems in women that can result in infertility?